elotroalex/chiens/_texts/translation.md

 - Mass without community or communion
 - a church burns in the coffers of the twisted forest
-- the debris of firecrackers shout hurrah
+- the debris of rockets shout hurrah
-- the flesh flies in swarfs of dark Africa.
+- the flesh flies in shavings of dark Africa.

 - {:.sp} The Woman Reciter.